-- 1. Read the safety information that begins on page vii and "Installation guidelines" on page 161. - 2.
+- 1. Read the safety information that begins on page vii and "Installation guidelines" on page 169. - 2.
 Turn off the server, and disconnect all power cords and external cables. - 3.
 Pull the power supplies out of the rear of the server, just enough to disengage them from the server. - 4.
-Remove the server cover (see "Removing the cover" on page 167). - 5.
-Remove the following components and place them on a static-protective surface for reinstallation: - The riser-card assemblies with adapters (see "Removing a PCI riser-card assembly" on page 178) - The SAS riser-card and controller assembly (see "Removing the SAS riser-card and controller assembly" on page 186) - 6.
+Remove the server cover (see "Removing the cover" on page 177). - 5.
+Remove the following components and place them on a static-protective surface for reinstallation: - The riser-card assemblies with adapters (see "Removing a PCI riser-card assembly" on page 188) - · The SAS riser-card and controller assembly (see "Removing the SAS riser-card and controller assembly" on page 197) - 6.
 If an Ethernet adapter is installed in the server, remove it. - 7.
-If a virtual media key is installed in the server, remove it (see "Removing an IBM virtual media key" on page 175 for instructions). - 8.
-Remove the air baffles (see "Removing the DIMM air baffle" on page 170 and "Removing the microprocessor 2 air baffle" on page 168).

-Important: Before you remove the DIMMs, note which DIMMs are in which connectors.
-You must install them in the same configuration on the replacement system board.

-- 9. Remove all DIMMs, and place them on a static-protective surface for reinstallation (see "Removing a memory module (DIMM)" on page 199). - 10.
-Remove the fans (see "Removing a hot-swap fan" on page 205). - 11.
-Disconnect all cables from the system board (see "Internal cable routing and connectors" on page 164).
+If a virtual media key is installed in the server, remove it (see "Removing an IBM virtual media key" on page 185 for instructions). - 8.
+Remove the air baffles (see "Removing the DIMM air baffle" on page 180 and "Removing the microprocessor 2 air baffle" on page 178). - Important: Before you remove the DIMMs, note which DIMMs are in which connectors.
+You must install them in the same configuration on the replacement system board. - 9.
+Remove all DIMMs, and place them on a static-protective surface for reinstallation (see "Removing a memory module (DIMM)" on page 217). - 10.
+Remove the fans (see "Removing a hot-swap fan" on page 223). - 11.
+Disconnect all cables from the system board (see "Internal cable routing and connectors" on page 172).

-Attention: In the following step, do not allow the thermal grease to come in contact with anything, and keep each heat sink paired with its microprocessor for reinstallation.
-Contact with any surface can compromise the thermal grease and the microprocessor socket; a mismatch between the microprocessor and its original heat sink can require the installation of a new heat sink.

-- 12. Remove each microprocessor heat sink and microprocessor; then, place them on a static-protective surface for reinstallation (see "Removing a microprocessor and heat sink" on page 217). - 13.
+- In the following step, do not allow the thermal grease to come in contact with anything, and keep each heat sink paired with its microprocessor for reinstallation.
+Contact with any surface can compromise the thermal grease and the microprocessor socket; a mismatch between the microprocessor and its original heat sink can require the installation of a new heat sink. - Disengage all latches, release tabs or locks on cable connectors when you disconnect all cables from the system board.
+Please refer to "Internal cable routing and connectors" on page 172 for more information.
+Failing to release them before removing the cables will damage the cable sockets on the system board.
+The cable sockets on the system board are fragile.
+Any damage to the cable sockets may require replacing the system board. - 12.
+Remove each microprocessor heat sink and microprocessor; then, place them on a static-protective surface for reinstallation (see "Removing a microprocessor and heat sink" on page 238). - 13.
 Push in and lift up the two system-board release latches on each side of the fan cage.